Gustie Guide 2024-2025Dean of Students

 Sanctions

-2. Restitution: Compensation for harm, injury, or loss.
-This may take the form of reimbursement for damage to or misappropriation of property, appropriate service, formal apologies, or other compensation .
+- Restitution: Compensation for harm, injury, or loss.
+This may take the form of reimbursement for damage to or misappropriation of property, appropriate service, formal apologies, or other compensation.

 *Notifications: Parents/guardians are notified when a dependent student of any age is assigned Disciplinary Censure, Probation, Suspension, or Expulsion.
 Coaches of student athletes are informed when one of their athletes has had any violation of Gustavus alcohol/drug policy.
 A student’s academic advisor is notified when a student is assigned Disciplinary Probation, Suspension, or Expulsion.

-4. When a Student is found responsible for misconduct, written notice of the relevant sanction(s) assigned shall be provided to the Respondent and the Complainant.
+- When a Student is found responsible for misconduct, written notice of the relevant sanction(s) assigned shall be provided to the Respondent and the Complainant

 Citations

 College officials may issue Citations for the acts listed below.
 Citations, including the sanction(s), may be issued to Students who are responsible for the act and to those who have knowledge/witness of the violation.
-The Student may choose to comply with the sanction(s), or s/he may request an Administrative Conference within five (5) Business Days of the receipt of the Citation.
+The Student may choose to accept the citation and comply with the sanction(s), or they may request an Administrative Conference within five (5) Business Days of the date the Citation is issued via email.
 If the student does not request a Conference, there is no right to appeal the outcome.
-If a Conference is held, the Student carries the burden of demonstrating that the Citation should not have been issued.
+If a Conference is held, the Student carries the burden of demonstrating that the Citation and sanction(s) should not have been issued.
 Issuance of a Citation does not preclude other action via the complaint procedure.

 Citation Outcomes